 This means you cannot see round corners, ledges or behind you with the camera, with the limited perspective leading to a different feel to combat and exploration.

-If you're after more PUBG advice, our Battlegrounds guide, tips and tricks page can help, as well as our to the Battlegrounds map and vehicle spawn locations.
-You may also be interested to read everything we know about the new desert map and PUBG on Xbox One.
+If you're after more helpful PUBG guides, tips and tricks of the trade, you could so worse than starting with our Battlegrounds guide, tips and tricks page, as well as our to the Battlegrounds map and vehicle spawn locations.
+You may also be interested to read everything we know about the new desert map, the new PUBG replay system controls and PUBG on Xbox One.

 How to start a first-person only match of Battlegrounds

 Right now, first-person servers aren't available in PUBG on Xbox One, but you're welcome to go ahead on PC after a brief period on the PC Test Server during the summer.

 To start a first-person only match, hover over the match start area in the upper left corner, and the options for first-person matches (or FPP) will be at the bottom.

 How first-person mode differs in Battlegrounds

 In the words of Playerunknown himself as part of an interview with Eurogamer, playing in first person is "no better", but "different", leading to certain more "intense" situations.
 Here's some things to know before getting into the mode: